• facebook

 Seed oils aren’t the villains they’re made out to be.
 Nevertheless, it makes sense to incorporate other sources of unsaturated fat such as extra virgin olive oil, rather than relying solely on seed oils for cooking.
 Omega-6 fats may not have the inflammation-fighting strength of omega-3s but that doesn’t make them toxic.

-Hungry for more nutrition tips and mouthwatering recipes?
+Hungry for more nutrition tips?
 Find them here.

 References